-People locally here know that there is Free Entry to the Giants Causeway, whereas most tourists think that it is exclusively a paid tourist attraction.
+People locally know that there is Free Entry to the Giants Causeway, whereas most tourists think that it is exclusively a paid tourist attraction.
 Hence we see it as a bit of a tourist trap.
-However, the so-called admission charge isn’t for access to the actual coastline and the picturesque basalt columns, but the Giant’s Causeway Visitor Experience, and what many assumed as the visitor centre car park.
+However, the so-called admission charge isn’t for access to the actual coastline and the picturesque basalt columns, but for the Giant’s Causeway Visitor Experience, and what many assumed as the visitor centre car park.
 But this is not true as, for years, the National Trust staff have been ‘helping’ people park before directing visitors towards the visitors centre which is the paid attraction.
 Otherwise parking is free at the Giant’s Causeway and the visitor centre can be bypassed without paying a penny.

 Anyway, here’s a quick Google map showing the various businesses and car park options for Free Entry to the Giants Causeway.

-So I would hazard a guess that the Giants Causeway is pretty much open to the public indefinitely, through the night, although I can see little reason to be there in the darker nighttime hours.
+This can also be a bit misleading, as the National Trust Visitor Centre always dominates search results on the Giants Causeway experience, and they have their own opening times.
+So many people expect the Giants Causeway to open and close at the same time as the visitor centre.
+In fact, as public land, I would guess that the Giants Causeway is pretty much open to the public indefinitely, including through the night, but I can see little reason for anyone to be there in the later nighttime hours.

-Anyway, during our visit, we stayed for sunset and we did hear a whistle which may have been a signal for the last bus or something, as National Trust members were watching from the main path.
-But there was otherwise no urgency or sign for anyone to leave.
+Anyway, during our later sunset visits, we did hear a whistle, which may have been a signal for the last bus or something as National Trust staff were watching from the main path.
+But there was otherwise no urgency for anyone to leave.